aman3013/Solar_Radiation/README.md

 ### Deployment
 The dashboard was deployed to Streamlit Community Cloud.

+## How to Contribute
+To contribute to this project, please fork the repository and submit a pull request with your changes.
+All contributions are welcome, including:

+* Bug fixes
+* New features
+* Documentation improvements
+* Code refactoring

 ## Acknowledgments
 This project was completed as part of the 10 Academy program.
 I would like to thank the 10 Academy team for their support and guidance throughout the project.